omasew/omasew.github.io/README.md

 Abstract:
 uilding a platform for exploring machine learning based auto-scheduling                                                    requires many steps.
 The first step is to build a compiler that has an API that exposes scheduling decisions.
-In this presentation, we present [Tiramisu](http://tiramisu-compiler.org/).
+In this presentation, we present Tiramisu (http://tiramisu-compiler.org/).
 A polyhedral compiler that exposes an API allowing users to control scheduling decisions.
 Tiramisu provides a simple C++ API for expressing algorithms (Tiramisu expressions) and controlling scheduling decisions.
 Tiramisu can be used in areas such as linear and tensor